-Yes, all applicants to SEASSI are eligible to apply for a tuition scholarship regardless of their citizenship.
+Yes, all applicants to SEASSI are eligible to apply for a SEASSI Tuition Scholarship regardless of their citizenship.
 The majority of these scholarships are awarded to graduate students, but interested undergraduates and professionals are also encouraged to apply.

-Most tuition scholarships awarded are partial scholarships to cover part of the SEASSI tuition cost, up to 50%.
+Most SEASSI Tuition Scholarships awarded are partial scholarships to cover part of the SEASSI tuition cost, up to 50%.

 I already have a Ph.D.
-Can I apply for the FLAS fellowship or SEASSI scholarship?
+Can I apply for the FLAS Fellowship?

 No, FLAS awards cannot be made to post-docs or persons who have already completed a Ph.D.
-Current graduate students are eligible to apply for FLAS fellowships and SEASSI scholarships.
+Current graduate students are eligible to apply for FLAS fellowships.

 I am not a U.S. citizen.
-Can I apply for a FLAS fellowship or SEASSI scholarship?
+Can I apply for a FLAS Fellowship?

-No, the FLAS fellowship and SEASSI scholarship competitions are open only to U.S. citizens and permanent residents.
-Applicants who are not U.S. citizens or permanent residents are encouraged to apply for the tuition scholarship award.
+No, the FLAS Fellowship competition is open only to U.S. citizens and permanent residents.
+Applicants who are not U.S. citizens or permanent residents are encouraged to apply for the SEASSI Tuition Scholarship award.

 Am I eligible to apply for a FLAS fellowship?